 Mintz has an unwavering commitment to providing outstanding pro bono services.
 We’re proud to make a difference for our pro bono clients.
 And we’re honored to have received many awards recognizing the dedicated pro bono work of our attorneys and staff.
-For recent honors, click the link below.
+To learn more about our pro bono work over the last year, click the link below.

 Select Firm Awards and Recognition

 The American, Massachusetts, and Boston Bar Associations, Boston Area Rape Crisis Center, Elizabeth Stone House, Jane Doe, Inc., National Network to End Domestic Violence, Victim Rights Law Center, The Second Step, and several other organizations have honored Mintz and multiple individual attorneys for their outstanding representation of sexual assault and domestic violence survivors.

 Specifically, the American Bar Association awarded Mintz its Pro Bono Publico Award for the firm’s work leading to the passage of a sexual assault, stalking, and harassment law in Massachusetts.

 Mintz Levin received the Corporate Leadership Award at the annual Victim Rights Awards Ceremony of the Massachusetts Office for Victim Assistance and the Victim Witness Assistance Board.
 The award acknowledged the firm's notable contributions to advancing victim rights and services and making a difference in the lives of victims and survivors in Massachusetts.

 The Massachusetts Supreme Judicial Court awarded Mintz’s Alec Zadek the prestigious Adams Pro Bono Publico Award for his leadership on the firm’s work on behalf of victims of sex trafficking and domestic violence, including the passage of legislation that streamlines the process for sex trafficking victims to vacate their related convictions for prostitution or drug possession.